ironbar/arc25/docs/04_Initial_Plan.md

 ## RL-ARC

 The idea is to frame ARC as a reinforcement learning problem.
-The system is given a new task and it needs to learn as efficiently as possible.
+The system is given a new task and it needs to learn it as efficiently as possible.
 It is like playing a game, but instead of hitting the buttons we have to write code.
 The code generates an output that is evaluated against the ground truth and returns an score.

 Finding the right program is equivalent to finding the right trajectory to solve a game.
 Instead of actions we write code, but the problem is exactly the same.
 When we want to solve a new task in ARC is the same as wanting to solve a new game.
 We can frame the problem as a Reinforcement learning game, with a very sparse reward.